-Shrouded in mystery, the origins of the Cameron clan are still unknown to this day, however, while there is not a definitive origin of the Cameron name, there are a few theories concerning where it may have come from.
+Shrouded in mystery, the origins of the Cameron clan are still unknown to this day, however, while there is not a definitive beginning for their name, there are a few theories concerning where it may have come from.

-One states that the family are descended from a young son of Camchron, a King of Denmark.
-However, a more likely explanation is that the first clan chief, Donald Dubh, can trace his lineage back to either the Macgillonies or the Medieval family of Cameron of Ballegarno in Fife.
+One states that the family is descended from a young son of Camchron, a King of Denmark, however, a more likely explanation is that the first clan chief, Donald Dubh, can trace his lineage back to either the Macgillonie family or the medieval family of Cameron of Ballegarno in Fife.

-If the latter explanation is true, it is believed that Donald Dubh united a confederation of tribes which would go on to be Clan Cameron, if this was the case, the family would have originated around the beginning of the 15th century and from here, the clan would eventually grow as it gained control of its now traditional heartlands at Lochiel, near Fort William.
+If the latter explanation is true, it is believed that Donald Dubh united a confederation of tribes which would go on to become Clan Cameron around the beginning of the 15th century and from here, the clan would eventually grow as it gained control of its now traditional heartlands at Lochiel, near Fort William.

 Eventually, the clan would begin a fierce feud with the neighbouring MacKintosh clan, a fight that would continue in one form or another for around three centuries as the clan continued to dominate the area around Lochiel.
 They would also eventually expand south and a famous clansman, Taillear Dubh an Tuaigh, would settle at Dunoon and begin a branch of the ubiquitous Taylor family in the area which would remain loyal to the Camerons over the subsequent years.